antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [x.x] Where appropriate, APIs **SHOULD** be open, and made available publicly

 Given BAS is Government organisation (according to Wikipedia so it must be true) our work **SHOULD** visible and accessible.
-Providing APIs aids this by offering data in an organised, logic way in convenient formats, ideally without involvement with BAS staff.
+Providing APIs aids this by offering data in an organised, logical way in convenient formats, ideally without the involvement of BAS staff.

-In addition to API outputs, the research, design and code of APIs themselves can prove useful to others and ourselves.
-We benefit enormously from the work of others, through open sourced ideas and technologies, it is therefore right we make whatever we can available for others.
+In addition to API outputs, the research, design and code of APIs themselves can prove useful to others.
+We benefit enormously from the work of others, through open sourced ideas and technologies, it is therefore right we make whatever we can available to others.

-In general the more people that use our APIs, and able to see how they work, the higher the chance of feedback.
-Either bugs/inaccuracies in our code or data we can correct, or 'have you thought about this' type ideas.
+In general the more people that use our APIs, and are able to see how they work, the higher the chance of feedback.
+This may be bugs/inaccuracies in our code or data we need to correct, or 'have you thought about this' type ideas.

-In addition APIs and their code being publicly available, where feasible associated issue trackers, wiki's and other sources of information **SHOULD** be made available.
+In addition to APIs and their code being publicly available, where appropriate associated issue trackers, wiki's and other sources of information **SHOULD** be made available.
 This gives users an increased understanding of the current status of an API, its history, challenges and how these were resolved etc. This helps users evaluate our APIs with more confidence and prevents repeating old discussions.

 This is the tenth GDS Design Principle.